Inside Victor Osimhen's fatherhood life and how his daughter changed him

 - Victor Osimhen came from a large family in Lagos and has already started a small family of his own

-- The footballer has a two-year-old daughter, Haly, with his long-term partner Stephanie Ladewig
+- The footballer has a two-year-old daughter, Hailey, with his long-term partner Stephanie Ladewig

-- The Napoli forward in the past discussed fatherhood and how his daughter changed his life
+- The Napoli forward discussed fatherhood and how his daughter changed his life

-Victor Osimhen aside from football and showing off his fashion taste on social media, he also spends time with his family, particularly his daughter, Haly.
+Victor Osimhen balances his professional football career with precious time spent with his family, particularly his daughter, Hailey.
+He also frequently showcases his fashion taste on social media.

-The Nigerian forward announced himself to the world at the 2015 U17 World Cup in Chile, scoring a record-breaking 10 goals in seven matches as the Golden Eaglets won their fifth title.
+Osimhen first gained international attention at the 2015 U-17 World Cup in Chile, where he scored a record-breaking 10 goals in seven matches.
+His stellar performance helped the Golden Eaglets win their fifth title.

-He earned a move to Europe with VfL Wolfsburg, struggling to settle down in Europe initially, but is now one of the best and most sought-after strikers.
+Following the tournament, he earned a move to Europe with VfL Wolfsburg.
+While his early years in Europe were challenging, he has since emerged as one of the best and most sought-after strikers in world football.

-According to The Athletic, he came from nothing as the seventh child of the late Elder and Mrs Patrick and Christianah Osimhen in the neighborhood of Olusosun in Lagos state.
+His life took a significant turn when Hailey was born.
+He now views himself as a role model for her and strives to live in a way that would make her proud, particularly with the example he set in Lagos.

-His experiences growing up have shaped him as he started a family of his own with his girlfriend Stephanie Kim Ladewig, with whom he gave birth to a daughter named Haley.
+Growing up in Lagos shaped Osimhen's perspective, and it has influenced the life he now shares with his partner, Stephanie Kim Ladewig.
+Together, they have a daughter named Hailey, marking the beginning of their own family.

 Inside Osimhen's life as a father